crisneames/crisneames/README.md

 # Hi there, I'm Cristi 👋

-#### I am highly motivated and naturally curious with a keen interest in growing my career as a Software Engineer while learning new technologies.
+#### I am highly motivated and naturally curious with a keen interest in growing my career as a Software Engineer and learning new technologies.

 <!--
 **crisneames/crisneames** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.